corcel/corcel/README.md

 # <a id="usage"></a>  Usage

 Optionally you can create your own `Post` model which extends `Corcel\Post`.
-Then set the connection name you're using, in this case `wordpress`:
+Then set the connection name you're using, in this case `foo-bar`:

 ```php
 <?php // File: app/Post.php